bitemyapp/learnhaskell/README.md

 abstractions introduced in cis194, this is practice which is *critical* to becoming comfortable with everyday uses of Functor/Applicative/Monad/etc. in Haskell.
-Doing cis194 and then the NICTA course represents the core recommendation of my guide and is how I teach everyone Haskell.
+Doing cis194 and then the NICTA course represents the core recommendation of my guide and is how we teach everyone Haskell.

 ---